-“That is one expensive cat” a friend of mine described his wife’s beloved cat.
+“That is one expensive dog” a friend of mine described his wife’s beloved dog.
 Not because it is a rare breed or won show prices.
-It’s a regular house cat that enjoys spending his days sleeping on the couch.
+It’s a regular house dog that enjoys spending his days sleeping on the couch.
 But that couch is now in China, not in Australia anymore.

-There are limits on how many pets you can bring.
+Keep in mind that there are limits on how many pets you can bring.
 You can only bring one pet per one adult with a work visa, and in most cities like Beijing, you can only register one pet per address.
 For most animals, the import is considered commercial.

-Also note that bigger dogs (taller than 14 inches or 35 cm) and 41 specific breeds that are deemed violent are banned from Beijing’s city center.
+Note that bigger dogs (taller than 14 inches or 35 cm) and 41 specific breeds that are deemed violent are banned from Beijing’s city center.
 So your golden retriever may be too big to live within the fifth ring road.
 Bulldogs and other breeds are not allowed at all.
 Check here for a list of dog breeds that aren’t allowed in Beijing.

 Dogs need to be registered in Beijing, as with many other major cities in China.
 You can register only one dog per household address, so you may need a friend’s address if you have more than one dog.
 Detailed information about registering your pet in Beijing can be found on the International Center for Veterinary Services in China.

-My Australian friend’s next headache will be to get their purring family member back home once his assignment in Beijing is completed.
+Truth be told, my Australian friend’s next headache will be to get their furry family member back home once his assignment in Beijing is completed.
 Australia doesn’t consider China a safe country for pets to come from.
-And for such “unapproved countries” special import requirements including a long quarantine apply.
+And for such “unapproved countries” special import requirements apply, including a long quarantine apply.

-Taking a pet to Europe is easier.
+Bringing a pet back to Europe is easier.
 Most European countries require a blood titer test to confirm antibodies against rabies if your pet comes from a high rabies country like China.
 The test is performed in Switzerland, so a blood sample is sent around the world.

 In most cases you’ll find that your pet needs a rabies vaccination, a checkup from a certified China veterinarian, a microchip (which needs to be implanted before the vaccination) and other paperwork.
 Adhering to the required timeline between vaccination, blood test and travel requires some advance planning, so start your research early to avoid quarantine.